Woodford Files: Thelma and Louise captured the mood of our timesJulia Woodford November 1, 2011

 But now that fog of illusion is lifting, despite the best efforts of corporate spin doctors, and we’re shaking ourselves off and realizing it’s time for change.
 Already there are many awakened souls taking action.
 In the U.S., customers of big banks are withdrawing their savings and moving money to small regional credit unions that serve the interests of local communities.
 In Canada, voters have installed the Green Party in the federal government for the first time ever.
 And in the healthcare arena, people are seeking alternatives to drug-based medicine like never before.

-And those who may have harboured illusions about the safety of happy pills like Prozac, Paxil, and Zoloft will find themselves rudely awakened when they read Dr. Rona’s feature on the dangers of chemical antidepressants.
+And those who may have harboured illusions about the safety of happy pills like Prozac, Paxil, and Zoloft will find themselves rudely awakened when they read Dr. Rona’s feature, Treating Depression Naturally, on the dangers of chemical antidepressants.
 Of greatest concern is the increased risk of suicide carried by these drugs.
 (I still wonder if the sudden deaths of hockey players in the past year might be connected to their use of prescription antidepressants.)
 Thankfully, Dr. Rona also presents us with a list of the most effective natural herbs, vitamins, and lifestyle strategies for nourishing mental health and relieving mild to moderate depression, none of which carry the side effects of medication.

 We too are part of the 99%.

 Julia Woodford, Editor ~ Vitality Magazine